Barion Pixel

 Over-offering is prevented through strict capacity awareness and controlled notification rules.

-Bookings originating from the waitlist follow the same billing and invoicing paths as primary bookings.
-There are no shortcuts or manual exceptions, which is why waitlist management can safely handle revenue.
+Bookings originating from the waitlist follow the same structured flow as primary bookings.
+There are no shortcuts or manual exceptions, which is why waitlist management can safely handle demand.

 Every waitlist feature goes through dedicated testing before release.
 We do not deploy behaviour we have not validated in real scenarios.